Iris-Smok/JoyfulBookstore-PP5/README.md

 - The 'Shop Now' button will take users to the all books page

 *New releases:*
-- The New Releases section displays the latest books the bookstore has in store so users can quickly see new books
+- The New Releases section displays the latest books that the bookstore has in store so users can keep up with new book releases
 - Each book card displayes an image, book title, author and price
+- Each book card will take the user to the book details page where the user can add book to the shopping bag or whishlist
 - Each book card also had an "Add to Bag" button so the user could quickly add the book to their shopping bag

 *Footer:*
 - Appears on every page snd contains social links
 - Links are opened in a new tab to avoid dragging users from our site

+### **User Profile**
+- A logged-in user can access the my account link, this page displayed links to personal details, previous orders and wishlist
+- The personal details page is where the user can update their default shipping/billing address and contact information
+- The previous order displays a list of all the orders previously made by the user
+- Wish list displays the list of items the user has saved to their wishlist, with the ability to remove the product

+### **Admin User**
+- Admin user can preform full CRUD functionalliy without having to enter the default 'admin panel' from django
+- Admin user can add books from 'Book Managment' link in the account menu from the navigation bar
+- Admin user can edit/delete books from all books page and books details page

 ### **All Books**